WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 #### Who did you help this week?

-* Helped ES witht potential applications of citizen science platform
+* Helped ES with potential applications of citizen science platform
+  * KW: YES!
+Excellent conversation.
+Feels like a lot of content for paper 2 :muscle:

 #### Who helped you this week?